-Following Sunday 10:00 a.m. worship those who attended the service gather for social time in the parish hall.
+Following the Sunday 10:00 a.m. worship service, those who attended the service gather for social time in the parish hall.
 This is a time to catch up with each other and to get acquainted with guests and with others in the parish you may not know well.
-Goodies are provided by members of the congregation on a rotating volunteer schedule.
+Snacks are provided by members of the congregation on a rotating volunteer schedule.

 Episcopal Church Women (ECW):

 Every woman who belongs to St. James is automatically a member of the ECW.
 The ECW brings women together in fellowship and increases their faith and service.
 The ECW sponsors the Ham & Oyster Dinner, an annual fund raiser at St. James for over 100 years.
 Members of the ECW provide receptions for parish functions such as confirmation and other special celebrations, as well they provide for gathering time following a funeral.
 Members socialize as they work.
 Proceeds from their projects are donated to fund several outreach projects and to support parish activities where needed.

 Foyer Gatherings, open to all adults in the parish, are designed as an informal get-together of parishioners and interested adults at a parishioner’s home.
 It’s a great way to meet and get to know other members of the congregation.
 The host sets the format for their month's foyer.
 Typically, participants bring an appetizer or dessert and beverage of choice to share as well as an item for the Outreach House pantry.

 These events are generally held on the third Saturday evening of the month from October through May.